 Conservation Volunteers pulling invasive dog-strangling vine (Photo by NCC)

-What is NCC doing to control dog-strangling vine?
+What is NCC doing to control this species?

 The Nature Conservancy of Canada (NCC) and the Couchiching Conservancy are actively monitoring dog-strangling vine invasions on the Carden Alvar, and an eradication plan is underway.
-Each summer Conservation Volunteers events are held to help remove DSV.
-Licensed also apply spot-pesticide to DSV plants and volunteers help remove seedpods where needed.
+Each summer, licensed applicators apply spot-pesticide to DSV plants and volunteers help remove seedpods where needed.
 Ultimately, an intensive, multi-year, repeated effort is required to keep populations of DSV in check, and the NCC and Couchiching Conservancy teams are working hard to remove this threat from the Carden Alvar.

 How can you help?